wgroeneveld/brainbaking/content/research/_index.md

 Our first exiting results of student motivation and creative problem solving using the GBA sprite engine (see below) were summarized in this poster.
 We used Amabile's Creativity Model (_motivation_, _creative skills_, _expertise_) and did expert assessments.

 But most of all, we just wanted to show off what kinds of games our students made during the first year.
 There's a video available in the poster page.
-Data and details: [see SIGCSE 2020 poster page](/teaching/cpp/sigcse2020/).
+Data and details: [see SIGCSE 2020 poster](https://dl.acm.org/doi/abs/10.1145/3328778.3372606).
 {{% /col %}}
 {{% col %}}
 ![](/files/sigcse2020-poster-preview.png "Poster preview, click to enlarge")